charlotteZ765/347project/README.md

 The key components of our approach include careful preprocessing, meaningful feature engineering (e.g., aggregating spending patterns, extracting cabin and group structure), and standardized evaluation using cross-validation and accuracy metrics.
 Our results demonstrate that while XGBoost achieves the highest accuracy, logistic regression provides valuable interpretability, and random forest strikes a balance between the two.
 However, our approach is not without limitations, particularly in the potential for overfitting with more complex models and the challenge of dealing with high-cardinality categorical features.
 Despite these, our framework offers a principled, flexible methodology for predictive modeling in uncertain environments.

 ### Setup: Set up the stage for your experimental results.
 In this competition, our task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
-From the damaged computer system (Kaggle dataset), we have two main components: as training set of 8,694 passengers whose transport status is known, and a test set of 4,278 passengers to predict.
+From the damaged computer system (Kaggle dataset), we have two main components: a training set of 8,694 passengers whose transport status is known, and a test set of 4,278 passengers to predict.

 The datasets contain information about passengers aboard the Spaceship Titanic, with each row representing an individual.